coreyvelan/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
 FixMeStick wants to employ Secure Boot for building a trusted operating system from Shim to GRUB to the kernel to kernel modules.
 FixMeStick is a bootable linux OS that mounts local drives, and then scans and removes malware.
-The product uses signed drivers and as such needs a signed shim to allow users to keep Secure Boot on.
+The product uses custom drivers and as such needs a signed shim with our certificate such that we can sign the drivers to allow users to keep Secure Boot on.

 -------------------------------------------------------------------------------
 ### Who is the primary contact for security updates, etc.